A street view of downtown Sturgis, South Dakota

 Courtesy of Deltec Homes

-The company’s commitment to excellence saw it receive a B Corporation Certification in 2016, so you know you will get a bang for your buck when you hire Deltec Homes.
+The company’s commitment to excellence saw it receive a B Corporation Certification in 2016, so you know you will get a good bang for your buck when you hire Deltec Homes.

 The company also offers a range of ready-made floor plans you can choose from if you are unsure how your new modular home should look.
 All designs have been vetted by professionals to ensure you will have no regrets, regardless of which model you go for.